ptumuluri8/fabric1/Jenkins.md

 - Make behave (functional tests)

 once the above tests are executed successfully, we build "Peer" and "Membersrvc" docker images to "Hyperledger docker hub account" and submit voting +1 (upon successful execution) -1 (upon failed build) to patch set in gerrit.

+#Envionment we use:

+We have created an repository in gerrit to control Jenkins job configuration.
+As a developer, I clone "ci-management" repository into my local machine, update and push my changes to "ci-management" repository.

+We spinup Openstack VM's for each build and supports maximum of 10 builds concunrrently.
+Each VM runs on Ubuntu14.04 (non-vagrant) environment.